-- 3. The redevelopment of the facilities listed in Table 3 for non-community uses will be resisted, unless; - a) for sports facilities, it can be demonstrated that the facility is surplus or will be replaced by equivalent or better provision in accordance with TP11 and NPPF para 97; or - b) for all other facilities in Table 3, the operation of the facility is no longer financially viable or necessary, or that a replacement facility of equal size and quality is provided in an equally accessible location.
+- Proposals to improve community facilities within the 3Bs Area will be supported where the design and location of the scheme is in accordance with the other policies in this Plan and where it can be demonstrated that the proposal would not cause harm to residential amenity particularly (but not solely) by way of noise or traffic movements. - 2.
+Development proposals for community facilities will need to demonstrate that the scheme takes into account the most up to date published evidence of community need in the 3Bs (and the surrounding area). - 3.
+The redevelopment of the facilities listed in Table 3 for non-community uses will be resisted, unless; - a) for sports facilities, it can be demonstrated that the facility is surplus or will be replaced by equivalent or better provision in accordance with TP11 and NPPF para 97; or - b) for all other facilities in Table 3, the operation of the facility is no longer financially viable or necessary, or that a replacement facility of equal size and quality is provided in an equally accessible location.

-19 Developer Contributions
+18 Developer Contributions

 - 179 Developer contributions should seek to mitigate the negative impacts of development, address infrastructure needs, contribute towards placemaking and meet Development Plan policy requirements.
 Paragraph 34 of the NPPF requires Plans to set out the contributions expected from development. - 180 The importance of enhancing the green infrastructure across the 3Bs, strengthening the connections between the parks, canal and river, regaining the tree lined streets of the past and reducing the risk of future flood events are especially important to local people.
-The additional opportunity provided by the Commonwealth Games and associated development should focus on providing these benefits where possible. - 181 BCC has a CIL policy and NPPF para 54-57 sets out the national policy framework.
-Whilst residential, hotel or industrial development within the 3Bs area does not attract CIL, BCCs Regulation 123 list identifies public realm, and highway improvements as schemes that would attract CIL funding. - 182 The requirements for developer contributions should be discussed as part of the engagement on the planning application proposals in accordance with NPP 1 with the 3Bs Forum and BCC. - 183 The master plan (see Map 2) provides the overall framework for the community's aspirations for the 3Bs area.
-Table 4 below sets out a list of the projects that could be funded as part of development taking place in the Plan area up to 2031.
+The additional opportunity provided by the Commonwealth Games and associated development should focus on providing these benefits where possible. - 181 BCC has a CIL policy48 and NPPF para 54-57 sets out the national policy framework.
+Whilst residential, hotel or industrial development within the 3Bs area does not attract CIL, BCCs Regulation 123 list identifies public realm, and highway improvements as schemes that would attract CIL funding49. - 182 The requirements for developer contributions should be discussed as part of the engagement on the planning application proposals in accordance with NPP 1 with the 3Bs Forum and BCC.